 Let us work through an example.
 An issue has two issue items, cpu-0 and cpu-1 utilization are high. cpu-1 utilization becomes low, cpu-1 issue item moves to cooldown.
 In this case, the cooldown period is 2 hours.
 Two hours later, cpu-1 issue item moves to resolved state.
 At this point, the issue is still active with one issue item in resolved state and the other issue item remains active.
 Now cpu-0 utilization becomes low, cpu-0 moves to cooldown.
 Two hours later, we move the issue item to resolved state.
 In this example, the cooldown period lasted four hours.

-Early-Symptom is introduced in 7.2.
-The feature is disabled by default.
+Early-Symptom is disabled by default.
 The idea is to suppress issues that are transient in nature causing temporary problems.

 To configure Early-Symptom, navigate to the Application Settings tab.